Mass Renormalization in Lattice Simulations of False Vacuum Decay: Introduction

-Given the drastically different interpretations and approximations used in the two approaches, we would like to understand if they describe the same decay process or different decay channels for the false vacuum.
+Summarizing, in the Euclidean approach the bubbles are assumed to be highly symmetric and in the standard interpretation appear via a quantum tunneling process with no classical real-time description.
+Meanwhile, the semi-classical real-time approach makes no symmetry assumptions about the bubbles and provides a classical description of the moment of nucleation.
+However, the latter approach is unable capture interference between different histories.
+Given the drastically different interpretations and approximations used in the two approaches, we would like to understand if they are different descriptions of the same decay process or if they describe different mechanisms by which bubbles nucleate in the false vacuum.
 A first step is to compare the decay rates between the two approaches.
 If we identify the tree-level Euclidean potential with the bare lattice potential, we find that the decay rate extracted from the real-time approach is much larger than that of the Euclidean approach.
 Specifically, the log of the decay rate decreases more slowly as the amplitude of the quantum fluctuations is decreased (relative to the width of the barrier) for the real-time simulations than the Euclidean prediction.
 This raises an interesting puzzle about the relationship between the two approaches, pointed out in Refs.~\cite{Braden:2018tky,Hertzberg:2020tqa}.

 However, as noted in Ref.~\cite{Braden:2018tky}, identifying the tree-level Euclidean potential with the bare lattice potential is not correct because it ignores important renormalization effects associated with the lattice simulations.
 To make a proper comparison of the decay rates, we must determine which tree-level Euclidean potential corresponds to the bare lattice potential employed by the real-time formalism.
 The main focus of this paper is to make progress towards this goal.